0x4272616E646F6E/homelab/README.md

 Flux manages the deployment of Kubernetes resources in this repository.
 Key resources:

 - **GitRepository**: Specifies the Git repository, branch, and sync interval for Flux.
+- **HelmRepository**: Specifies the helm repository, type, and interval for Flux.
 - **Kustomization**: Defines which paths and resources Flux applies to the cluster.

 ## General Cluster Architecture